-- a.
-When installing the water heater, follow all local building codes and the current edition of the National Fuel Gas Code (ANSI Z223.1/NFPA 54) in the USA, or National Gas and Propane Installation Code (CAN/CGA B149.1) in Canada when installing this product. - b.
-For water heater installations in Massachusetts, refer to section "16.
-Serviceable Parts" on page 61. - 1.
-Select an interior location for the installation.
-Each installation is unique; therefore, take the time to find the best location for the water heater. - a.
-Install the water heater near locations that use hot water, such as bathroom, kitchen, or laundry room faucets. - b.
+Note: When installing the water heater, follow all local building codes and the current edition of the National Fuel Gas Code (ANSI Z223.1/NFPA 54) in the USA, or National Gas and Propane Installation Code (CAN/CGA B149.1) in Canada when installing this product.

+Note: For water heater installations in Massachusetts, refer to section "17.
+Requirements for State of Massachusetts" on page 68.

+- Select an interior location for the installation.
+Each installation is unique; therefore, take the time to find the best location for the water heater. - Install the water heater near locations that use hot water, such as bathroom, kitchen, or laundry room faucets - b.
 Select a location that minimizes the length of the water pipe. - c.
 If the distances are long or if the faucet or appliance requires "instant" hot water, we recommend running a recirculation line back to the water heater from the farthest fixture. - d.
 Insulate the hot water supply and recirculation lines. - e.
 Select a location away from foot traffic and away from areas where dust, debris, chemical agents, or other combustible materials could accumulate. - f.
 Allow sufficient space for service and maintenance access to all gas, water, and drain connections. - g.
 Make sure the location meets all building code requirements. - 2.
 Minimize the distance that the exhaust gas outlet and air intake inlet must travel to an exterior wall. - a.
 The exhaust vent outlet must not be located next to a walkway, near soffit vents, crawl space vents, or other areas where condensate (water vapor) could cause damage or create a hazard.
-Refer to section "7.7 Venting Clearance Specifications" on page 25 for additional information. - b.
+Refer to the Venting Clearance Specifications section for additional information. - b.
 The fresh air inlet vent must be separated from the exhaust vent per guidelines in section "7.
-Air Intake Inlet and Exhaust Gas Outlet Pipe Connections" on page 20. - c.
-Contaminated or dirty air drawn into the intake pipe can damage the water heater.
-The warranty does not cover damage caused by airborne contaminants. - 3.
+Air Intake Inlet and Exhaust Gas Outlet Pipe Connections" on page 20. - Contaminated or dirty air drawn into the intake pipe can damage the water heater.
+The warranty does not cover damage caused by airborne contaminants.

 Locate the unit close to a drain and near gas and water connections.

-The water heater produces a significant amount of condensate during normal operation and should be located near a suitable drain where damage from a possible leak is minimal.
-Installing the water heater in a location without a drain voids the warranty and the manufacturer is not responsible for any resulting water damages that might occur.
-For additional information, refer to section "8.4 Condensate Drain Line" on page 29.
+The water heater produces a significant amount of condensate during normal operation and should be located near a suitable drain where damage from a possible leak will be minimal.
+Installing the water heater in a location without a drain will void the warranty and the manufacturer will not be responsible for any resulting water damages that may occur.
+For additional information, refer to the Condensate Line Installation section.

 - 4. Locate the water heater and all the water pipes in an area where the ambient temperature always remains above freezing. - a.
-When the water heater is connected to an electrical power supply, it automatically prevents the water from freezing inside the unit. - b.
-The unit's freeze protection system does not prevent the water in the external piping from freezing.
+When the water heater is connected to an electrical power supply, it will automatically prevent the water from freezing inside the unit. - b.
+The unit's freeze protection system will not prevent the water in the external piping from freezing.

-In cold climates, if there is a power failure, the unit's freeze protection system does not operate and can result in water freezing inside the heat engine.
+In cold climates, if there is a power failure, the unit's freeze protection system will not operate and can result in water freezing inside the heat engine.
 To prevent damage to the water heater, turn OFF the gas supply and inlet water valve.
 Drain the unit completely.
 Damage caused by freezing water is not covered by the warranty.